FlowFuse/website/src/blog/2023/12/dashboard-0-10-0.md

 ### Built-in Extras

-In addition to building a component from scratch, we'll also utilise some built-in features of `ui-template` too.
+In addition to building a component from scratch, we'll also utilize some built-in features of `ui-template` too.
 These will be:

 - **Variables:**
     - `id` - The unique ID for this node in Node-RED